 With February in full swing, Valentine’s Day is on the mind of many couples in love.
 But I’m sure I’m not the only one who feels that you don’t have to have a holiday to tell you to celebrate love…you can celebrate it everyday and any day!
 These Mini Cupcakes on a Stick are a perfect everyday surprise for those you love.

-While I certainly make homemade cake batter and homemade frosting, I’m not opposed to using a boxed cake mix and prepared frosting that I enjoy to save on time.
+While I certainly make homemade cake batter and homemade frosting quite often, I’m not opposed to using a boxed cake mix and prepared frosting to save on time.
 For my Mini Cupcakes on a Stick, I picked out a strawberry flavored cake mix and prepared it according the instructions on the box.
 I used mini white cupcake liners with a 1.25″ diameter.
 The cups were fill only about 1/2 way, to keep the cupcakes on the small side (and not too heavy for the stick).

 While the cupcakes are baking, cut gumdrops in half.
 Using 8″ lollipop sticks, insert the stick into the middle of one of the gumdrop pieces, with the cut side upwards.
 Slide the gumdrop down just a bit, so that the cut edge of the gumdrop is about 1 1/4″ from the end.